-Deletes specified volumes.

-CAUTION Deleting a volume will delete all data it contains, and its schedules.

-NOTE You cannot delete a volume that is in a replication set.

-delete volumes

-A comma-separated list of the names or serial numbers of the volumes to delete.
-A name that includes a space must be enclosed in double quotes.

-Delete volumes vol1 and vol2.

-delete volumes vol1,vol2

-create volume show volumes
+Description Deletes specified volumes.
+CAUTION: Deleting a volume will delete all data it contains, and its schedules.
+NOTE: For virtual storage, you cannot delete a volume that is in a replication set.
+This command has a confirmation prompt in interactive console mode.
+Minimum role standard Syntax delete volumes <volume></volume> Parameters <volumes> A comma-separated list of the names or serial numbers of the volumes to delete.
+A name that includes a space must be enclosed in double quotes.</volumes> Examples Delete volumes vol1 and vol2. # delete volumes vol1,vol2 See also create volume show volumes dequarantine

-dequarantine

-Removes a disk group from quarantine.

-$\triangle$ CAUTION This command should only be used by or with direction from technical support.
+Description Removes a disk group from quarantine.
+CAUTION: This command should only be used by or with direction from technical support. () NOTE: Dequarantine is not permitted for a disk group that contains data in a format that is not supported by this system.
+An unsupported disk group has status QTUN.
+If you want to use the disk group's disks in this system, and you are sure that the data in this disk group is not needed, remove the disk group by using the remove disk-groups command.
 The system will automatically quarantine a disk group having a fault-tolerant RAID level if one or more of its disks becomes inaccessible.
 If quarantine occurs because of an inaccessible disk, event 172 is logged.
 The dequarantine command is not permitted in this case.
 Contact technical support, or refer to the trust command in this situation.
 The system will automatically quarantine a disk group to prevent invalid data that may exist in the controller from being written to the disk group.
 If quarantine occurs to prevent writing invalid data, event 485 is logged.
-Use the dequarantine command to manually dequarantine the disk group only as specified by the event's recommended-action text to avoid data corruption or loss.

-Recommended actions are described in the HPE MSA 1060/2060/2062 Event Descriptions Reference Guide.

-NOTE The only commands allowed for a quarantined disk group are dequarantine and trust If you delete a quarantined disk group and its inaccessible disks later come online, the disk group will reappear as quarantined or offline and you must delete it again (to clear those disks).
+Use the dequarantine command to manually dequarantine the disk group only as specified by the event's recommended-action text to avoid data corruption or loss. () NOTE: The only commands allowed for a quarantined disk group are dequarantine and trust If you delete a quarantined disk group and its inaccessible disks later come online, the disk group will reappear as quarantined or offline and you must delete it again (to clear those disks).
+This command has a confirmation prompt in interactive console mode.
+Minimum role standard Syntax dequarantine disk-group <disk-group></disk-group> erase disk

-dequarantine disk-group <disk-group>

-disk-group <disk-group>
+Parameters disk-group <disk-group></disk-group>

 The name or serial number of the disk group to remove from quarantine.
 A name that includes a space must be enclosed in double quotes.

-Dequarantine disk group dgB01.
+Examples Dequarantine disk group dgB01.

 dequarantine disk-group dgB01

-show disk-groups trust
+See also show disk-groups